scjx123/ip/docs/README.md

 ## Setting up

-Upon downloading and running the command `java -jar <ip.jar path>` turn up your volume and start off by choosing a character to serve as your chat bot assistant.
+Upon downloading and running the command `java -jar <ip.jar path>` start off by choosing a character to serve as your chat bot assistant.
 You may type in the one of the following option :
 - `TONY`
 - `STEVE`
 - `ROMANOFF`